jcu-eresearch/literate-metadata/mcp2/mcp2.md

 "DIGITAL - ", but the standard says it should be a "concise title" for the format, so I'm not using a prefix for digital file formats.

-I've also used the ANZLIC standard's recommended technique for not supplying a version number (the ANZLIC sample file used a literal value of `none` rather than following their own standard).
+The ANZLIC standard's recommended technique for not supplying a version number is to claim `nilReason="inapplicable"`, but the ANZLIC sample file used a literal value of `none` instead.
+I've included both strategies in these examples; using `none` is a little more acceptable to GeoNetwork's edit pages.

-TODO: check the GeoNetwork suggestions and consider using those.

 ##### ASCII grid using lat / long

           <gmd:distributionFormat>
             <gmd:MD_Format>
               <gmd:name>
-                <gco:CharacterString>ESRI ArcInfo ASCII grid Geographic WGS84</gco:CharacterString>
+                <gco:CharacterString>ESRI ASCII grid Geographic WGS84</gco:CharacterString>
               </gmd:name>
               <gmd:version gco:nilReason="inapplicable"/>
             </gmd:MD_Format>